 Note 17: - Events after the reporting date

 In March 2020, The World Health Organization declared an international pandemic connected to the quickly-growing spread of a new strain of the Coronavirus, Covid-19.
-The pandemic has had an unprecedented effect on the world economy, as governments have responded to this public health emergency, such as the closure imposed by the government, travel limitations and other means of protecting the public.
+The pandemic has had an unprecedented effect on the world economy, as governments have responded to this public health emergency, such as the lockdown imposed by the government, travel limitations and other means of protecting the public.
 These measures, if they continue for an extended period, are liable to adversely affect global markets, including the demand for perishable goods, products and services.
 These developments are liable to have a significant effect on the Company’s sales, the results of its activities and its cash flow.
 The management of the Company anticipates a decline in Company sales in the short term.
 As a result, the management took a number of initiatives at the beginning of March 2020 in order to limit the monetary effect connected with Covid-19, such as (i) a cessation of production in order to reduce inventory, (ii) a postponement of non-vital expenses, (iii) freezing of rent payments, (iv) leverage of governmental support in various regions in which the Group is active, and (v) supervision and monitoring of customer debt collection.

 The management has also executed strict cash controls in the entire Group under the management of the CFO of the Group and is administering a cash flow forecast of 13 weeks and has also updated its budget in order to take into account the present environment, particularly the commercial implications of the situation.